advayta108/zenbu.js/README.md

 ## What is Zenbu
 Zenbu is an app to build, share, and discover customizable desktop apps

 At its core is Zenbu.js, a JavaScript framework for building desktop apps.
-All apps written in Zenbu.js can be modified while they are running, made possible by a plugin system all apps inherit by default
+All apps written in Zenbu.js can be modified while they are running, made possible a built in plugin system

 Zenbu is currently under heavy construction.
 If you are interested in the project, you should join the discord - [invite link](https://discord.gg/t3jzHHfc6z)